ethereum/consensus-specs/specs/_features/eip6800/beacon-chain.md

 ## Introduction

-This upgrade adds transaction execution to the beacon chain as part of the Verge upgrade.
+This upgrade adds transaction execution to the beacon chain as part of the eip6800 upgrade.

 ## Custom types